_edited.jpg)

 The Ark of the Covenant connected to Henry's family refers to the plot of the first Indiana Jones movie.

-On page 179, the 5th and 6th century is the era of King Arthur, an important time period in this world's history.
+On page 179, the 5th and 6th century is the era of King Arthur.

 The road named after a Scottish king is Old MacBeth Road, which can be found in South Carolina.